Concerns in Rails: Everything You Need to Know

 It’s structured writing.

-I hope you liked this article and you learned something new.
-I sure did.
-If you have any questions or feedback, please send me an email.
+As always, if you have any questions or feedback, didn't understand something, or found a mistake, please leave a comment below or send me an email.
 I look forward to hearing from you.